AditiK-9/AditiK-9/README.md

 **Stack**: R, Dynamic Bayesian Networks, time-series forecasting, data visualisation 📄 [Link to dissertation write-up / PDF] · 📊 [Link to visualisations, if shareable] · 💻 [Link to R code repo]<br>

-Note: add 1–2 of your actual charts here as images once you've pulled them from the dissertation — a picture of a forecast plot next to a sentence on what it means does more work than the sentence alone.<br>
+Note: add 1–2 of your actual charts here as images once you've pulled them from the dissertation — a picture of a forecast plot next to a sentence on what it means does more work than the sentence alone.<br><br>

 2. [Project name TBD] — User Management API<br>